 As far as I'm aware, Rock as we know it is pretty dead?
 As previously stated, there's no new big names out there leading the way any more, it seems to just be the old names putting out contract fillers.
 I'd love to hear something genuinely amazing again, but until that time, I'm stuck with other genres.
 Hell, I've even gone off Muse since they've taken a direction I just don't like.

 After hearing "Madness" I haven't been able to bring myself to listen to the rest of the album.
 There are no words for how much I can't stand that song.
 (Though I did hear "Panic Station" on the radio the other day, and I kind of liked it.)

 And I agree with what you said about it just being old bands putting out contract fillers. all the "rock" bands putting out notable album lately are bands that've been around for ages, and are pretty mediocre now.
-Linkin Park, Green Day, same poop, different decade.
+Linkin Park, Green Day, same shit, different decade.
 Though Soundgarden and the Deftones put out albums recently, and they're quite good.
-(And I just found out the f**king Melvins put out an album this year?
+(And I just found out the fucking Melvins put out an album this year?
 Holy sh-it, I should go listen to that.)

 But I've hardly even been following current music in the last few years.
 Nothing catches my ear any more, and the bands that do, only have a song or two that I enjoy, and the rest of the album just isn't interesting at all.
 (And this is why, and I've mentioned this before, maybe not in this thread, but certainly elsewhere here on the forum, that I pretty much only listen to "grunge" music anymore.
 Entire albums full of songs that were actually worth listening to, that actually meant something.)